zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [start of dialogue]

 Victor: We need to take the bull by the horns.
-In t he meeting today, we’re going to give it to them straight, no more hemming and ha wing.
+In the meeting today, we’re going to give it to them straight, no more hemming and ha wing.

 Maura: You’re right.
 We need to tell them what we r eally think and be done with it.